Organ Recital: Paul Jacobs

 Paul Jacobs, organ

-Grammy Award-winning organist Paul Jacobs, a Pacific Symphony favorite, returns to the Reneé and Henry Segerstrom Concert Hall to perform a wide-ranging program of the most virtuosic organ repertoire.
+Grammy Award-winning organist Paul Jacobs, a Pacific Symphony favorite, returns to the William J. Gillespie Concert Organ to perform a program of virtuosic organ music.

 “An obliterating performance by one of the major musicians of our time,” wrote The New Yorker’s Alex Ross about a recent concert by organist Paul Jacobs.
 “Paul Jacobs is one of the great living virtuosos,” praised Anne Midgette in the October 2, 2014 edition of The Washington Post, and in an article in The Economist (November 1, 2013) Mr. Jacobs was termed “America’s leading organ performer.”
 An eloquent champion of his instrument, arguing that the organ for too long has been excluded from the mainstream of classical music, Paul Jacobs is known for his imaginative interpretations and charismatic stage presence.
 He has also been an important influence in the revival of symphonic music featuring the organ.